Vegan Dips, Salad Dressings, and Sauces

 • 1/4 cup non-dairy milk

-1. In a pot over medium high heat, heat oil and place Earth Balance in to melt.
+1. Heat oil in a pot over medium high heat.
+Add Earth Balance to melt.

-2. When "butter" is totally melted, add onion, all spices and walnuts; sauté.
+2. When "butter" is totally melted, add onion, all spices and walnuts and sauté.
 When the onions are translucent, add almond extract and cook for two minutes more.
 Slowly add flour and stir/whisk constantly, making a roux.

 3. After about 5 minutes, start adding creamer and milk, making sure to stir constantly as not to have lumps.
 When it begins to boil, it's done.
 Remove from the heat.
-Stir in parmesan cheese.
+Whisk in nutritional yeast.

 Serves: 6